-Add elastane in rib.
+Add elastane or nylon in rib collars.

-The colour of the interlining must match the colour of the outer material.
+Colour of the interlining must be close to match the colour of the outer material.

 Facings must be fitted with interlining.

-The materials used must match the outer material and must comply with the product maintenance instructions.
-Filling must be carefully glued and finished.
+Ensure interlining properties are matching to the outer material and comply with the product maintenance instructions.

-The lining must not be visible at slits and zips and must be reinforced at the end stop.
+Lining may not be visible at slits and zips and must be reinforced at the end stop.